Lincoln High School (Lincoln, California)

 Lincoln High School is a public high school located in the city of Lincoln, California.
 The school, which serves grades 9 through 12, is a part of the Western Placer Unified School District.
-It is one of two high schools in Lincoln, California and has its own working school farm - one of the largest in the state.
+It is one of two high schools in Lincoln, California and has its own working school farm - the largest working school farm west of the Mississippi river.
 The school finished construction of the Edward A. Grey Sports Complex in 2005, including a new stadium and baseball fields.
-In 2007 Lincoln High School celebrated its 100th anniversary with the largest graduating class in the school's history. while also celebrating the honor of receiving the California Distinguished school award earned by that year's graduating class.

 Academics and activities

 Lincoln High School's academic schedule is in the form of a two-day rotating block schedule.
 Four ninety-minute class periods are taken one day, with the other four classes being taken the next.
-There is also a daily S.T.R.I.P.E.S. program in which 30 minutes before lunch are dedicated to extra work and getting additional help from teachers.
 Upperclassmen are allowed off the campus during lunch if they are in good standings with the school.

-The athletic program at LHS is extensive, providing more than 20 sports to choose from and garnering various awards and championship titles.
+The athletic program at LHS is extensive, providing more than 20 sports.